-The Price of Hearing Aids
+Comparing the Costs of Hearing Aids

 You may think that all hearing aids are created equally and therefore will pay any price to get what you need.
 But you would be wrong in this thought.
 Depending on the provider, the cost of hearing aids ranges from $499 and ear to up to $3,500 per ear.

 After you leave, the hearing specialist will create the hearing aid specialized to you based on your level of hearing loss and the specialized form created for you.
 You will then have to return to the specialist once the hearing aids are created and get them fitted to your ear.
 The specialist will tell you how to care for the hearing aids, when to wear them, and schedule a follow-up appointment to ensure the set works out well for you.

 Because of the cost of the specialist’s salary, the overhead cost of renting space, and the various service costs associated with so many appointments, the costs of a hearing aid through a specialist can add up.
 The price is transferred to the consumer who ends up paying anywhere from $1,000 to $4,500 for a pair.

-If you experience sticker shock, the good news is that there are other affordable hearing aids on the market.
+If you experience sticker shock from hearing aid prices, the good news is that there are other affordable hearing aids on the market.
 While you can purchase hearing aids at Costco or other large-scale warehouse markets, you may not know exactly what you are getting for your money or if the hearing aids will work out for you.

 The process with Audicus does involve seeing an audiologist.
 However, you are finished with them after receiving a hearing test and a copy of your audiogram.
 You can mail, upload, or fax your audiogram to Audicus audiologists who will find the hearing aid model fit for you.

 Within 5 to 7 business days, you will receive your hearing aids in the mail, and from there you have 45 days to return if you are not satisfied.
 Audicus even offers free tune-ups for the life of the hearing aid!